The ICO exists to empower you through information.

 • carry out regular risk assessments of the security of your trust services;

-• identify and classify security risks according to degree of risk posed and the harm that could result;
+• identify and classify security risks according to the degree of risk posed and the harm that could result;

 • make sure you have appropriate technical security and organisational measures to mitigate those risks, including robust policies and procedures and reliable, well-trained staff; and